Updated March 3rd, 2025

 Now that you’ve answered “What is SMS?” and “What is MMS?” it’s time to decide which type of message is best for you.
 Choosing between SMS vs MMS requires you to understand what your end users are more likely to engage with and what your use case is.
 Do you need to communicate a quick message and have people follow a link?
 If so, SMS may be the right choice.
 If you’re looking to really grab their attention, can afford the additional cost, and need to show something visually, MMS is the way to go.

 Ultimately, what’s most important is measuring your results and making adjustments to fine-tune your strategy and get the best ROI possible.
-Most SlickText users will send a mix of SMS and MMS messages to balance their costs and engagement.
+Most SlickText users send a mix of SMS and MMS messages to balance their costs and engagement.

 SMS Messaging Use Cases

 Since SMS has a character limit, it’s best to use it for shorter alerts, time-sensitive details, or conversational marketing.
-Some SMS use cases include:

 - Order confirmations and shipping/tracking information